fados-produccions/ChartjsBundle/README.md

 ```
     <script src="{{ asset('bundles/charjsbundle/js/Chart.min.js') }}"></script>
 ```
-Then, in the template where you wish to display the calendar, add the following twig:
+Then, in the template where you wish to display the Chart, add the following twig:

 ```
 {{ chartjs_canvas('myPieChart',graphica.width,graphica.height,graphica) }}